North Vancouver/New Westminster, Canada

 Familiarity with British Columbia, Alberta, Yukon, NWT, and Federal regulatory settings for environmental assessment and resultant project phases (e.g., construction, operations).

 Possess a current and valid Canadian Driver’s License.

-Reply in confidence with your cover letter, CV and salary expectations to email@example.com (no phone calls please).
-Please mark “Intermediate Marine Scientist – Vancouver” in your email subject line.
+To apply, please submit a cover letter and CV describing your experience and salary expectations to email@example.com (no phone calls please).
+Please indicate “Senior Fisheries Biologist – Vancouver” in your subject line.
 Only short-listed candidates will be notified.